Finance Bill, 2020 has inserted a new TCS provision Section 206 (1H) of the Income Tax Act, 196...

 It deals with Construction Contracts and determines income from the construction contracts.
 It applies to the construction of rendition of services which are related to the construction of an asset.

 It deals with the recognition of revenue which is arising in the course of the ordinary activities of a person.
 It can be from the sale of goods, rendering of services or use by others of the person’s resources which yields interest, royalties or dividends.

 It deals with Tangible Fixed Assets.
 It provides the standard for determining whether an item is to be classified as a tangible fixed asset.
 Also what needs to be included in the cost of the asset.
 Depreciation on such assets shall be computed as per the Income Tax Act, 1961.

 It deals with government grants and provides conditions to be complied with to recognize government grant.
 However, it also provides treatment of government grant.
-And also how refund of government grant affects income and depreciation (if government grant is related to the acquisition of depreciable asset).
+And also how the refund of government grant affects income and depreciation (if government grant is related to the acquisition of a depreciable asset).

 It deals with securities.
 Also, it provides recognition of securities that it should be initially recognized at cost.

 It deals with Borrowing Costs.
 It provides guidance on which borrowing cost will be capitalized and when to start and stop capitalization.
 Once an asset is first put to use, the entity will stop capitalization.